KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 2 dynos X 2 Puma process X Pool size (5) = Total pool size 20

-It means that in the worst-case scenario; your application may open 20 DB connections.
+It means that in the worst-case your application may open 20 DB connections.

 #### Autoscaling web application